 Texas law requires pool owners to follow strict guidelines in order to stand the best chance of preventing a pool accident.
-If an apartment complex is in violation of any of these regulations, they may be found to be negligent and therefore could be responsible for any injuries or drowning accidents that take place.
+If an apartment complex is in violation of any of these regulations, they may be found to be negligent, or grossly negligent, and therefore could be responsible for any injuries or drowning accidents that take place at their pool.
 A case of negligence would also often mean that the injured party or their relatives (in the case of a wrongful death by drowning) could be entitled to compensation.

 The following sections will break down Texas apartment complex swimming pool regulations into the following categories: